cekkr/ideagnment/AI_REFERENCE.md

 Data possession is a first-class concern: skill claims/evidence default to private scope, and institution views must not reveal private evidence.
 Decentralized deployment is expected (each instance controls its own local data), with only explicitly shared artifacts/capsules exposed.

+## Primary Guideline: Help, Don't Hinder
+SAP should help people get on the same page and align their visions with a comprehensive understanding of the whole, without creating dependency.
+If the service is lacking or unavailable, people should still be able to engage in discussion without difficulty.
+The system should reinforce "human learning" by teaching people to share points of view and support difficult discussions, while avoiding becoming a constraining tool.

 ## Docs
 - `docs/semanticAlignmentProtocol-roadmap.md` (full roadmap and spec)
 - `docs/main-prompt-concept.md` (origin concept prompt)